 The majority of the courses at HGSE are offered during the day.
 Degrees cannot be completed by taking evening coursework.
-Please consult the online Course Catalogue for detailed course offerings and information.
+Please consult the online Course Catalog for detailed course offerings and information.

 Does HGSE offer distance or online learning?

-All degree programs at HGSE require the coursework to be completed on campus.
+All residential degree programs at HGSE require the coursework to be completed on campus.